TrevorPilley/phone-number-parser/README.md

 ### United Kingdom

+_note the ISO code for the United Kingdom is 'GB' rather than 'UK'._

 - 01, 02, 03, 07 and 08 numbers are supported.
 - 01 and 02 numbers are geographically assigned so the geographic area is included.
 - Sets the `IsDataOnly`, `IsPager` or `IsVirtual` properties as appropriate for mobile phone numbers.
 - Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 0800 and 0808).
-- Best endeavours are made to adhere to allocated number ranges within geographic areas or mobile ranges however the range permitted within the library may exceed those allocated within the published Ofcom telephone numbering plan.
 - The UK parsing also includes Guernsey, Jersey and Isle of Man which although separate countries share UK phone numbers and also use the +44 calling code.

-_note the ISO code for the United Kingdom is 'GB' rather than 'UK'._